yghlc/DeeplabforRS/README.md

 ```

 ## Disclaimer
 This is a personal repo that we developed in the past.
 Some codes, including pre-processing and post-processing of remote sensing images may be useful for handling similar data.
-If you want to repeat my results in the paper, installing [DeepLab V2](http://liangchiehchen.com/projects/DeepLab.html) is necessary, which is painful.
+If you want to repeat our results in the paper, installing [DeepLab V2](http://liangchiehchen.com/projects/DeepLab.html) is necessary but painful.
 Since DeepLab has a newer version, i.e., [DeepLabV3+](https://github.com/tensorflow/models/tree/master/research/deeplab), we will use the new version in our future work.
 If we use your codes without adding a reference, please let us know.

 ## TODO